Healthy Homes Assessment Heretaunga

 Insulation Heretaunga

-Ceiling and underfloor insulation is a requirement to all rental houses as of July 1st, 2019.
-All landlords and property managers must make sure that the insulation meets this new standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might need to be added or replaced.
+The insulation of the ceiling and underfloor is required in all rental homes since July 1, 2019.
+Property managers and landlords are required to make sure that the insulation is in line with the new quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space may need to be added or replaced.

-A properly insulated home can reduce condensation and lessen the likelihood of mould and dampness and will also make an easier task to allow the home to retain warmth.
+A properly insulated home will help to control condensation and lower the chance of mould and dampness, and it will make more easy to the home to keep heat.

-The "R" refers to thermal resistance and is a measure of how well insulation can withstand heat flow.
-The more high the R-value, higher the quality of insulation.
+The "R" stands for thermal resistance and is a measure of how well the insulation can withstand heat flow.
+The greater the R-value, the higher the standard of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3